 Raising Your Sponsorship

 You can also create an online fundraising page, please find the details in your registration email.
-Raising money online is really easy as you can email your Just Giving page to friends, family and colleagues who can sponsor your pooch straight away saving you time collecting money.
+Raising money online is really easy as you can email your fundraising page to friends, family and colleagues who can sponsor your pooch straight away saving you time collecting money.

 The traditional way of raising sponsorship for a walk of this kind is to ask as many people as possible to give you a donation.
 Make a list of all the people you know, and everyone in your family, at work and at school.
 Christmas card lists are also useful!